East of the Cascades, in bluegrass:

 Crop rotation-This billbug does not injure other grass species, even though small numbers often are found in bentgrass and bluegrass fields.
 Adult billbugs will also feed on a wheat crop that follows orchardgrass; however, injury is minimal and generally insufficient to justify control.

-- bifenthrin (BrigadeÆ 2EC and WSB) at 0.1 lb ai/a.
-Apply in early fall and/or spring when larvae are active.
+- bifenthrin (BrigadeÆ 2EC and WSB) at 0.1 lb ai/A. Apply in early fall and/or spring when larvae are active.
 Best results are achieved with 25 to 40 gallons of spray solution per acre followed by irrigation or rainfall.
-Maximum amount allowed is 0.2 lb ai/a per season but no more than once every 14 days.
+Maximum amount allowed is 0.2 lb ai/A per season but no more than once every 14 days.
 PHI 30 days prior to harvest for forage, hay and seed.

-- lambda-cyhalothrin (Warrior) at 0.02 to 0.03 lb ai/a.
-Suppression only.
+- lambda-cyhalothrin (Warrior) at 0.02 to 0.03 lb ai/A. Suppression only.
 PHI 0 days for grazing and forage, 7 days for straw and seed crop.
 REI 24 hr.

-- lambda-cyhalothrin/chlorantraniliprole (Besiege) at 6.0 to 10.0 fl oz/acre.
-PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
+- lambda-cyhalothrin/chlorantraniliprole (Besiege) at 6.0 to 10.0 fl oz/A. PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
 REI 24 hr.
 Suppression only.
 Do not exceed a total of 27.0 fl oz of Besiege or 0.09 lb ai of lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per year.

 - Unirrigated crops-Apply in early April during rain.
 Spring rain is absolutely necessary to move product to plant crowns where adult billbugs are active.
 Fall application-Apply after Oct.
 15 and before Nov.
 7, when adults are active and moving among plant crowns prior to hibernation.
 Treating at this time may provide better control than applications made in spring because re-growth is slight and rain is not as critical to move chlorpyrifos to the crowns of plants.